rbright/smart_asana/README.md

 Once the environmental variable is configured, you can add your tasks from the command-line.

-    $ asana 'This is a new task #TheWorkspace !1'
+    $ asana This is a new task #TheWorkspace !1

-**Note:** You must include single-quotes around the task entry.
-Shells like zsh try to parse the indicator characters without them.

 ### Specifying Indicators